md-siam/Hackintosh-Legion-Y730_Y740/README.md

   ✰✰✰✰✰✰✰✰✰✰✰✰✰ So, if you upgrad to a newer version then you CANNOT downgrade ✰✰✰✰✰✰✰✰✰✰
   ```

 - Press F2 to get into the BIOS.
-Match your BIOS setting with the pictures gives below:
+Match your BIOS setting with the pictures given below:
   - Information: Check BIOS Version 8XCN34WW (V2.03)
   - Configuration: [Photo](https://github.com/md-siam/Hackintosh-Legion-Y730_Y740/blob/master/images/BIOS_1.jpg)
   - Security: [Photo](https://github.com/md-siam/Hackintosh-Legion-Y730_Y740/blob/master/images/BIOS_2.jpg)